andromeda-voyager/pi-security-cam/README.md

 # pi-security-cam
-Securiy camera written in Go that runs on a Raspberry Pi.
+Security app written in Go that runs on a Raspberry Pi.